Zutatensuppe/dots/README.md

 	load-module module-switch-on-connect

-# remove swappiness of system
+# reduce swappiness of system

 @see http://askubuntu.com/a/149427